universe-builders/universe-builders.github.io/void-survivors/market-research.md

 ![Steam Genre Supply Demand](images/mmo-1.png)\
 [Source: VG Insights](https://vginsights.com/genre-analytics)

-MMO is the most undersupplied genre on Steam of all genre's categorized by VGI, which is to say that it has the fewest title releases of any genre.
+MMO is the most undersupplied genre on Steam of all genres categorized by VGI, which is to say that it has the fewest title releases of any genre.

 MMO's also have the highest average revenue on Steam (last 365 days):
 1. MMO: $3m